 Doreen Lilywhite walked by without stopping.
 He didn’t have to look up to know it was she: he could hear the control pantyhose she wore rubbing together like sandpaper in time with her heavy, lurching footfalls, along with her ever-present grunting.

 Sometime later he could hear janitors milling about.
-One stopped briefly in his classroom to empty the trash.
+One stopped briefly to empty his trash.
 The short, stocky man abruptly burst in, flicking the lights on without realizing anybody was there.
 “Oh, excuse me, Mr. Conor.
 I’ll be just a minute …”

 Conor looked up only long enough to nod in his direction, then went back to work.
 The man finished his chores and left, turning off the lights as he departed.